GENERAL INFORMATION - (PDF version)

 Q: Are there opportunities for international health experiences?

 A: Yes.
 Med-Peds interns are invited to apply for the highly-rated Global Health Equities Track.
 Med-Peds residents who participate in the Track have the opportunity for fully-funded travel for global health electives yearly during the 2nd, 3rd, and 4th year.
 The UPenn/CHOP partner sites for the Global Health Equities Track are located in Botswana and the Dominican Republic.
-For residents who are not in the Track, opportunities are still available for international rotations during 3rd or 4th year and in recent years, Med-Peds residents have worked in Haiti, Kenya, India, Ethiopia, Liberia and Mexico.
+For residents who are not in the Track, opportunities are still available for international rotations during 3rd or 4th year.

 Q: What are the best parts of your program?